Which Controller Upgrades Do I Actually Need?

 My aim feels inconsistent

-Micro-drift, floaty aim, you are constantly correcting, or it never feels stable.
+Micro-drift, floaty aim, constant correcting, or it never feels stable.

 My triggers feel slow

-Long pull, slow reaction shots, hard to tap fast, it feels like you fire late.
+Long pull, slow reaction shots, hard to tap fast, or it feels like you fire late.

 Movement feels awkward